ParsaSafaee/IE-Q3/README.md

 ```sh
 $ git cherry-pick f78ae5b
 ```
-Then I used $ git push to add it to the master branch.
+Then I used $ git push to add it to the master branch. <br>
+At last I pulled a merge request from ThridBranch onto master branch.